 As a platform for other (supported) web files: Upload the file and get a link to it.
 For example css, js, png, jpg, svg, and other file types that you need to link for your web project.

 We may charge a subscription fee so as to account for various costs of quality maintenance, improvement and compensation.
 Later on, we might create more web-applications to solve other problems which we believe can have simplified solutions.
 Hopefully, you find our solutions valuable to your workflow.
+Also for any custom requests or questions, do not hesitate to contant us via our support email.

 Cheers.